-What is the Rectangle Tool in Photoshop?
+What is a Rectangle Tool in Photoshop?

-The Rectangle Tool is the one that’s visible by default but if we click and hold on to the tool’s icon, a fly-out menu appears showing us the other tools we can choose from.
-We have something called the Rectangle tool which is also known as a shape tool, a drawing tool and a type tool to alter or change objects or something which we create in our designs or images.
+The Rectangle Tool is the one that’s visible by default, but if we click and hold on to the tool’s icon, a fly-out menu appears, showing us the other tools we can choose from.
+We have something called the Rectangle tool, which is also known as a shape tool, a drawing tool and a type tool to alter or change objects or something which we create in our designs or images.

 How to use the Rectangle Tool?